Dream Lands Design

 9. Geometry

 Scandinavians like to add a little pop of geometry to their rooms.
-This includes paintings with geometric shapes, minimalist bed frames, or chic wall sculptures in a shape of a diamond.
+This includes paintings with geometric shapes, minimalist bed frames, or chic wall sculptures in the shape of a diamond.

 Ending Thoughts on a Scandinavian Look